Recipes

 Step 2

-In the bowl of a food processor, add the pepper, basil, oregano, mustard, celery salt, and garlic, and process to a fine paste; set aside.
+In the bowl of a food processor, add the black pepper, basil, oregano, mustard, celery salt, garlic, and salt to taste, and process to a fine paste; set aside.

 Step 3